IronCoreLabs/ironcorelabs.github.io/about/index.md

 <div markdown="1">
 ## Where we're going

 Our goal is to eliminate the daily breaches seen in the news.
 If sensitive data is well protected, then [breaches are non-events][breachdisclosure] and public disclosure isn't required.
-Strong data security will bring us to a world with stronger national security, better privacy, and safer intellectual property leading to more competitive companies less susceptible to corporate or government espionage.
+Strong data security will bring us to a world with stronger national security, better privacy, and safer intellectual property leading to more successful companies with fewer bouts of theft and espionage.

 </div>
 {% include slides/slideEnd.html background="/img/about/trains.jpg" %}